Ravi-eng17/Fiber-Optic-VOC-Sensor/README.md

 ## Overview

-This project presents a low-cost **Fiber Optic Volatile Organic Compound (VOC) Sensor** developed using **Arduino UNO**, an **LDR (Light Dependent Resistor)**, and a **16×2 LCD**.
-The system detects changes in light intensity transmitted through an optical fiber when exposed to volatile organic compounds (VOCs).
+This project presents a **low-cost Fiber Optic Volatile Organic Compound (VOC) Sensor** developed using **Arduino UNO**, an **LDR (Light Dependent Resistor)**, **Optical Fiber**, and a **16×2 LCD Display**.
+The system detects changes in light intensity transmitted through an optical fiber when exposed to volatile organic compounds (VOCs) such as **Ethanol** and **Acetone**.

-An LDR placed at the receiving end measures the transmitted light.
-As VOC exposure changes the optical properties of the sensing region, the amount of received light changes, resulting in a variation in the LDR resistance.
-The Arduino calculates this resistance using the voltage divider principle and displays the measured value on the LCD.
+An LED transmits light through the optical fiber to an LDR placed at the receiving end.
+Exposure to VOC gases changes the optical properties of the sensing region, altering the amount of light received by the LDR.
+The Arduino measures the resulting voltage using its Analog-to-Digital Converter (ADC), calculates the LDR resistance using the voltage divider principle, and displays the measured value on the LCD.

+This project demonstrates a simple and affordable approach to VOC sensing for environmental monitoring and educational applications.

 ---

 ## Features

 - Fiber optic-based VOC sensing
+- Detection of Ethanol and Acetone samples
 - Light intensity measurement using an LDR
 - Resistance calculation using Arduino ADC
-- Real-time LCD display
+- Real-time display on a 16×2 LCD
-- Low-cost sensing solution
-- Portable prototype for environmental monitoring
+- Portable and low-cost prototype
+- Easy to build using readily available components

 ---

 ## Hardware Used

 - Arduino UNO
+- Optical Fiber
 - LDR (Light Dependent Resistor)
-- Optical Fiber
 - LED Light Source
 - 16×2 LCD Display
 - 470Ω Reference Resistor